You are here:Home//Key messages//River management

 Evidence

-There is empirical evidence (medium uncertainty) from restoration monitoring that restoration measures can initiate biological recovery, if the physical habitat conditions several kilometres upstream of the restoration are only moderately modified or in better condition.
-In particular the fish and macrophyte assemblages were found to be strongly influenced by habitat quality up to 10 km upstream (Table 4.1).
+There is empirical evidence from restoration monitoring that restoration measures can initiate biological recovery, if the physical habitat conditions several kilometres upstream of the restoration are only moderately modified or in better condition.
+In particular the fish and macrophyte assemblages were found to be strongly influenced by habitat quality up to 10 km upstream (Table 1).
 Macroinvertebrate ecological quality was related to shorter stretches upstream (up to 2.5 km).
-Empirical analyses imply that about 1 km length upstream in a moderate or better physical habitat quality might suffice to promote biological recovery (high uncertainty) (see Lorenz in WISER Deliverable D5.1-2).
+Empirical analyses imply that about 1 km length upstream in a moderate or better physical habitat quality might suffice to promote biological recovery (see Lorenz in WISER Deliverable D5.1-2).

 Implication

-This broad-scale and integrated restoration is well referred to by the WFD and termed ‘River Basin Management’.
-Yet, it seems as if this broad-scale approach deserves more attention by scientists and practitioners in order to better use the limited resources available for river restoration and management.
+This broad-scale and integrated restoration is well referred to by the WFD and termed 'River Basin Management'.
+Yet, it seems as if this broad-scale approach deserves more attention by scientists and practitioners in order to use the limited resources available most effectively for river restoration and management.

 Further reading